renodor/yago-technical-test/README.md

 - [Docker](https://docs.docker.com/) for containerization

 ## Setup
-Make sure you have [Docker Engine](https://docs.docker.com/engine/install/) installed on your local machine.
-Then follow this steps to setup the app on your local machine:
+Make sure you have [Docker Engine](https://docs.docker.com/engine/install/) installed on your local machine, then follow this steps to setup the app:

-1. `git clone git@github.com:renodor/rc_pro_quotes.git && cd rc_pro_quotes`: clone this repo to your local machine and navigate to the repo directory
+1. `git clone git@github.com:renodor/rc_pro_quotes.git && cd rc_pro_quotes` : clone this repo to your local machine and navigate to the repo directory
-2. `echo 'RAILS_MASTER_KEY={{rails_master_key}}' > .env`: create an `.env` file with the `RAILS_MASTER_KEY` environment variable.
+2. `echo 'RAILS_MASTER_KEY={{rails_master_key}}' > .env` : create an `.env` file with the `RAILS_MASTER_KEY` environment variable.
 (Replace `{{rails_master_key}}` by the key given to you by email)
-3. `docker compose build && docker compose run web rails db:prepare`: build Docker images and prepare Rails database.
-This may take a few minute to download Docker images install dependencies and gems
+3. `docker compose build && docker compose run web rails db:prepare` : build Docker images and prepare Rails database.
+This may take a few minutes to download Docker images, install dependencies and gems
-4. `docker compose up`: start Docker containers and access the app on `localhost:3000`
+4. `docker compose up` : start Docker containers and access the app on `localhost:3000`
-5. (`docker compose down`: stop Docker containers)
+5. (`docker compose down` : stop Docker containers)

 <br />